 Birgit Goetz – Chief Executive Officer

-In the UK, she worked as Clinical Educator and managed various inner and outer London neonatal intensive care units and infection control departments.
+Birgit joined Martin Luther Homes as Chief Executive Officer in 2011.
+She has started her career in the healthcare sector as a midwife in Germany and the UK.
+In the UK, Birgit worked as Clinical Educator and managed neonatal intensive care units and infection control departments.
 Since arriving in Australia in 1998, she has completed an MBA and held a number of senior executive roles in the public and private health care sector.
 As the CEO of Martin Luther Homes, Birgit combines her essential clinical skills with her extensive experience in management and planning on a daily basis.

-Kwok Fung Lai – Finance Manager
+Reuben Yap – Finance Manager

-Ricarda Rammanhor – Operations & Business Development Manager
+Ricarda Rammanhor – STRC Program Manager

+Ricarda joined the team in 2019 and is responsible for the Short-Term Restorative Care Program.
 Ricarda has a background in Business Management/Sales and Marketing.
 In 2007, she migrated with her family to Australia from South Africa and quickly found her new calling in the Aged Care Sector where she has worked for a number of organisations in management roles.

 Birgit is from Germany and lived in the Italian part of Switzerland for ten years.
 She worked as a Physiotherapist in both places.
 Then, more than 20 years ago, she moved to Australia.
 In Australia, Birgit learned about Fitness and got certified.
 For about 15 years, she helped people as a trainer, especially focusing on the well-being of older adults.
 Since 2017, Birgit has been taking care of our Retirement Village.
 She cares about making life better for the people who live there.
 She has a lot of experience from different countries and knows much about helping people stay healthy and happy.